ftrackhq/ftrack-python/doc/tutorial.rst

     Many attributes for retrieved entities are loaded on demand when the attribute is first accessed.
-Doing this lots of times in a script can be inefficient, so it worth using :ref:`projections <querying/projections>` in queries or :ref:`pre-populating <working_with_entities/populating>` entities
+Doing this lots of times in a script can be inefficient, so it is worth using :ref:`projections <querying/projections>` in queries or :ref:`pre-populating <working_with_entities/populating>`
-    where appropriate.
+    entities where appropriate.
 You can also :ref:`customise default projections
     <working_with_entities/entity_types/default_projections>` to help others
     pre-load common attributes.